-The FIM business was integrated with the existing Gresham House The Livingbridge VC business has been combined with the Strategic Forestry business in 2019.
-The forestry team are now working together Equity business, which highlights their shared investment principles of to deliver fundraising and forestry acquisitions for clients as a combined diligent research and applying a private equity style of investment to the unit under the leadership of the Forestry Management Committee. public markets.
-The Strategic Equity Management Committee has been The team works together to cover all elements of client service, established and is delivering clear synergies for the combined team. sourcing of opportunities, appraisal of opportunities to execution of Fundraising in Strategic Equity has been increased in 2019, with the forestry acquisitions.
+The FIM business was integrated with the existing Gresham House Forestry business in 2019.
+The forestry team are now working together to deliver fundraising and forestry acquisitions for clients as a combined unit under the leadership of the Forestry Management Committee.
+The team works together to cover all elements of client service, sourcing of opportunities, appraisal of opportunities to execution of forestry acquisitions.

 Revenue synergies have been pleasing with a number of FIM clients not only continuing to invest in the Group's forestry funds, but also investing in the other products available at Gresham House, for example GRID and also Gresham House plc itself.
-We are able to utilise our growing position
+We are able to utilise our growing position to offer a suite of sustainable investment products to our clients.

+FIM performance

-The Baronsmead VCTs, UK Micro Cap and UK Multi Cap Income funds to offer a suite of sustainable investment products to our clients. have remained resilient in the face of difficult conditions for UK Smaller Cap companies.
-Over ten years, the UK Micro Cap Fund is ranked 4th out FIM performance The FIM business within Gresham House has continued to grow, with of 44 funds and has delivered an impressive cumulative returns total of 395.6% vs 245.8% in the IA UK Equity Income sector and the UK Multi Cap combined revenues looking to exceed the earn out target of £14 million for the two-year period to May 2020.
-The combined revenues also Income Fund, co-managed by Brendan Gulston, was 1st out of 84 funds encourages the integration of the two forestry businesses.
-We use earn in the UK Equity Income sector over two years to 31 December 2019, and outs as a key part of our acquisitions to ensure that we are not overpaying remains No.1 in the sector since launch in June 2017.
-Our investment in for a business.
-The FIM earn out is expected to pay out the maximum £4 the wholesale distribution team is starting to bear fruit with increasing million in cash as the combined Forestry business is expected to deliver inflows in the open ended funds alongside continued fund raising for the the full £14 million combined forestry revenues.
-The combined Forestry Baronsmead VCTs. business is expected to deliver revenues in excess of £18 million over the same two-year period driving additional contingent consideration estimated at £1 million.
+The FIM business within Gresham House has continued to grow, with combined revenues looking to exceed the earn out target of £14 million for the two-year period to May 2020.
+The combined revenues also encourages the integration of the two forestry businesses.
+We use earn outs as a key part of our acquisitions to ensure that we are not overpaying for a business.
+The FIM earn out is expected to pay out the maximum £4 million in cash as the combined Forestry business is expected to deliver the full £14 million combined forestry revenues.
+The combined Forestry business is expected to deliver revenues in excess of £18 million over the same two-year period driving additional contingent consideration estimated at £1 million.